cdied/Email-Sender/README.md

-following comment are a Secure SMTP email sender for gmail.com
+following function is a Secure SMTP email sender for gmail.com
-     gmail.com can be replaced with other email service providers in this case user have to login to his/her email by passing email and password port numbers 25, 587, 465, or 2525 can be used for SMTP_SSL
+     smtp.gmail.com can be replaced with other email service providers in this case user have to login to his/her email by passing email and password port numbers 25, 587, 465, or 2525 can be used for SMTP_SSL